orientechnologies/orientdb-labs/Studio-Server-Management.md

 # Server Management
 This is the section to work with OrientDB Server as DBA/DevOps.
-Starting from OrientDB 2.1 Studio has been enriched of features taken from the [Enterprise Edition](http://orientdb.com/enterprise/).
+This control panel coming from OrientDB 2.1 Studio has been enriched with several new features for the new [Enterprise Edition](http://orientdb.com/enterprise/).

+On the top of the page you can chose your server and then navigate all statistics and information related to it.

-## Statistics
+## Overview
 This page summarizes all the most important information about the current server and the other servers connected in cluster if any:
 - `Server status`
 - `Operations per second`